Mats-Dodd/CausalKit/README.md

 ## A Package for Causal Inference inspired by econometrics and modern ML API design

-CausalKit is a Python package specifically designed for students and researchers.
-It offers a unique approach to economic and statistical analysis, emphasizing ease of use, interpretability and causation.
+CausalKit is a Python package designed for students and researchers alike.
+It offers a simple approach to economic and statistical analysis, emphasizing ease of use, interpretability and causation.

 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen.svg)
 ![Test Coverage](https://img.shields.io/badge/coverage-100-brightgreen.svg)